tylerbailey/gibgen/README.md

 cc-gegibgen
 ===========

-**Code Challenge 1: GE Gibberish Generator**
+**Code Challenge 1: Gibberish Generator**

 Challenge Overview
 ------------------

 We are exticed taht you are intsereted in joiinng the Soawtfre Engreeniing Appsecitnerhip Prargom.
-Weoclme to yuor fsrit GE prommarging chanellge.
+Weoclme to yuor fsrit prommarging chanellge.
 Yuor chnellage is to courtsnct a prrgoam taht tekas an Enilgsh txet snirtg as iupnt and rerutns rebadale giirebbsh lkie tihs.
 It dseno’t mtaetr in waht oerdr the ltteres in a wrod are, but an iproamtnt tihng is taht the frsit and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you can sitll raed it whotuit a pboerlm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.

 The Basics:
 * You may use *any* programming language... it's your choice